Ddhruv-IOT/CGI-BASED-CMD/README.md

 ## Future scope:
 - More commands can be added.
+- UI can be improved and can be made more intutive.
-- Can be made more dynamic and easy to setup
+- Can be made more dynamic and easy to setup.
 - Artificial Intelligence can be added to provide the functionality to find the apps installed on OS and automatically add them to the menu.
 - For Security purposes, Authentication can be added, as anyone can connect to our IP and can run any command, which can be very hazardous.
-- Moving the whole project to Flask Server
+- Moving the whole project to Flask Server.

  ## Notes and known issues:
  - May cause security losses as no authentication system is added